Arigf/Cas12a-split-crRNA-MD/README.md

 ### Step 4.
 Trajectory analysis

-MD trajectories were analyzed using MDTraj, MDAnalysis, NumPy, pandas, and custom scripts.
-Base-pairing proxies, RuvC-domain distances, and RuvC-entry metrics were calculated to compare the four systems.
+RMSD values of the protein backbone and RuvC catalytic pocketwere calculated using MDTraj, MDAnalysis, NumPy, pandas, and custom scripts.